SystemsApproach/private5g/arch.rst

    and terminology, but does not go into implementation details.
-The main takeaways should be an understanding of the main concepts (e.g., support for mobility, slicing/QoS, security/authentication, identity/addresses), but without saying too much about how this is realized.
-In a sense, this chapter doubles as a Requirements discussion.
+The main takeaways should be an understanding of the main concepts (e.g., support for mobility, slicing/QoS, security/authentication, identity/addresses), but without saying too much about how they are realized.

-   This chapter use to follow the transmission primer, and so assumes QCI is already defined.
-We'll need to include "2.2 Radio Transmission" to introduce a few terms and concepts like this.
-Generally, this section will need to set up the over-the-air interface as distinct from the RAN.

-   In the big picture, we have to talk about how such a system is managed, and since our goal is to democratize the mobile network, we adopt best practices in cloud-based managed services.

-   May want to explain that the components introduced in this chapter can be distributed, for example between the edge and central clouds.
-Different partitions/distributions will make sense in different usage scenarios; it’s a matter of economics.
-But now we have options we didn’t have before.

-   A concluding section will introduce cross-cutting issues: slicing and security.
+   Ideally, this chapter doubles as a Requirements discussion.
+We need to make a pass that emphasizes that perspective.

+   The last section needs to accomplish two things.
+One is to explain that we have several degress of freedom in how the individual componets are deployed/distributed, but then zero in on the enterprise and private deployments.
+The second is to explain that the system as a whole has to be managed and operated, but then zero in on best practices in cloud-based managed services.

 This chapter identifies the main architectural components of mobile cellular networks.
 It includes components that are common to both 4G